tungsten-w/.config/README.md

-⤷ ⌞This is my menu for choose between my wallpapers⌝ i use feh for show the actual wallpaper and rofi for the menu i aslo use thumbnail
+⤷ ⌞This is my menu for choose between my wallpapers⌝

 ![image alt](https://github.com/tungsten-w/.config/blob/8574cf6231fc4740ece4639b88680f8a6ac99a93/2025-11-11-200946_hyprshot.png)

 ⤷HERE THE DARK THEME ! ˗ˏˋ ⏾ ˎˊ˗

 ⤷HERE THE LIGHT THEME ! ˗ˏˋ ★ ˎˊ˗
 ![image alt](https://github.com/tungsten-w/.config/blob/main/videos/blackwhite.png)